 Interest rate risk: Borrowings under our credit facility bear interest at specified rates, plus specified margins (as described above).
-Our borrowings under this facility, expose us to interest rate risk due to potential increases to the specified rates and margins.
-A one-percentage point increase in these rates would increase interest expense, based on outstanding borrowings of \$200.0 million at June 30, 2017, by approximately \$2.0 million annually.
+Our borrowings under this facility expose us to interest rate risk due to potential increases to the specified rates and margins.
+A one-percentage point increase in these rates would increase interest expense, based on outstanding borrowings of \$193.8 million at September 30, 2017, by approximately \$1.9 million annually.

 Credit risk: Credit risk refers to the risk that a counterparty may default on its contractual obligations resulting in a financial loss to us.
 We believe our credit risk of counterparty non-performance is relatively low, however, if a key supplier (or any company within our supply chain) or customer experiences financial difficulties or fails to comply with their contractual obligations, this could result in a financial loss to us.
-In connection therewith, see "Overview of business environment" and "Summary of Q2 2017"

-above for a description of the write-downs during the second quarter of 2017 related to our exit from the solar panel manufacturing business.
+In connection therewith, see "Summary of Q3 2017" above for a description of the write-downs during the second quarter of 2017 related to our exit from the solar panel manufacturing business.
 With respect to our financial market activities, we have adopted a policy of dealing only with credit-worthy counterparties to help mitigate the risk of financial loss from defaults.
 We monitor the credit risk of the counterparties with whom we conduct business, through a combined process of credit rating reviews and portfolio reviews.
-To attempt to mitigate the risk of financial loss from defaults under our foreign currency forward exchange contracts, our contracts are held by counterparty financial institutions, each of which had at June 30, 2017 a Standard and Poor's rating of BBB+ or above.
+To attempt to mitigate the risk of financial loss from defaults under our foreign currency forward exchange contracts, our contracts are held by counterparty financial institutions, each of which had at September 30, 2017 a Standard and Poor's rating of BBB+ or above.
 In addition, we maintain cash and short-term investments in highly rated investments or on deposit with major financial institutions.
-Each financial institution with which we have our A/R sales program and the supplier financing program had a Standard and Poor's short-term rating of A-2 or above and a long-term rating of A- or above at June 30, 2017.
-Each financial institution from which annuities have been purchased for the defined benefit component of our Canadian pension plan had an A.M.
-Best or Standard and Poor's long-term rating of A- or above at June 30, 2017.
-In addition, the financial institutions from which annuities have been purchased for the defined benefit component of our U.K. pension plans are governed by local regulatory bodies.
+Each financial institution with which we have our A/R sales program and the supplier financing program had a Standard and Poor's short-term rating of A-2 or above and a long-term rating of A- or above at September 30, 2017.
+Each financial institution from which annuities have been purchased for the defined benefit component of our U.K. pension plans are governed by local regulatory bodies.

 We also provide unsecured credit to our customers in the normal course of business.
 From time to time, we extend the payment terms applicable to certain customers.
 If this becomes our practice, it could adversely impact our working capital requirements, and increase our financial exposure and credit risk.
 We attempt to mitigate customer credit risk by monitoring our customers' financial condition and performing ongoing credit evaluations as appropriate.
 We may also purchase credit insurance from a financial institution to reduce our credit exposure to certain customers.
-We consider credit risk in determining our allowance for doubtful accounts and we believe our allowances, as adjusted from time to time are adequate.
+We consider credit risk in determining our allowance for doubtful accounts and we believe our allowances, as adjusted from time to time, are adequate.